cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

   - Maven
 ---

-This is just for myself and others, to not get forgotten...
+A small fable for myself and others...

 The Takari [Polyglot Maven 0.7.1](https://github.com/takari/polyglot-maven/releases/tag/polyglot-0.7.1) was released not so long ago, and it contained one trivial change, this [pull request](https://github.com/takari/polyglot-maven/pull/319).